ec-europa/platform-dev/profiles/common/modules/features/cce_basic_config/README.md

 # :warning:  Attention points while regenerating the feature

-When the feature is regenerated, ensure that at the end,the ".info" file contains:
+When the feature is regenerated, ensure that at the end, the ".info" file contains:

 ```php
 # The image_captcha_fonts variable is set in cce_basic_config_strongarm_alter().